Farama-Foundation/Minigrid/docs/content/training.md

 ## Create Custom Feature Extractor

-Although `StableBaselines3` is fully compatible with `Gymnasium`-based environments, including Minigrid, the default CNN architecture does not directly support the Minigrid observation space.
-Thus, to train an agent on Minigrid environments, we therefore need to create a custom feature extractor.
+Although `StableBaselines3` is fully compatible with `Gymnasium`-based environments (which includes Minigrid), the default CNN architecture does not directly support the Minigrid observation space.
+Thus, to train an agent on Minigrid environments, we need to create a custom feature extractor.
 This can be done by creating a feature extractor class that inherits from `stable_baselines3.common.torch_layers.BaseFeaturesExtractor`

 ```python
 class MinigridFeaturesExtractor(BaseFeaturesExtractor):